Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Union of two subsurfaces with geodesic boundaries

-\begin{rem*} The second statement of Lemma \ref{lemma:4holded} actually holds true for any intersecting pair $(\alpha,\beta)$ of simple closed geodesics bounding one-handles such that $X_{\alpha\beta}$ is of type $S_{1,2}$ (\cf the first example in Figure \ref{figure_examples}).
+\begin{rem*} The second statement of Lemma \ref{lemma:4holded} actually holds true for any intersecting pair $(\alpha,\beta)$ of simple closed geodesics bounding one-holed torus such that $X_{\alpha\beta}$ is of type $S_{1,2}$ (\cf the first example in Figure \ref{figure_examples}).
 The proof is more complicated and not necessary for our purpose. \end{rem*}